coalesceio/External-Data-Package/README.md

 * Create Snowflake secret containing the credentials to use for authenticating with the remote Git repository.
 * Create an API INTEGRATION that contains information about the remote Git repository such as allowed credentials and prefixes for target URLs.
 * Using GIT Secret and GIT API INTEGRATION ,create a local clone of GIT Repo in Snowflake.
+* Ideally the local clone of GIT repo in snowflake is refreshed with files or folders only after GIT fetch operation is performed.This can handled during node execution using GIT Fetch toggle in config or as a precursor in Snowflake

 <img width="569" height="298" alt="GIT" src="https://github.com/user-attachments/assets/f404a5a2-eefd-4b5a-91f7-bbb0790e1dde" />